 - Can data be fully stored without the need for a physical server on the premises?

 - Is your People data stored securely?
-Is the organization protected from cyber-attack?
+Is the organisation protected from cyber-attacks?

 - Is it quick to upload and download, access and change employee data?